TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Watch Trailers on MovieClips
     *   Top Box Office
     *   New For Streaming
-*   Movie Times + Tickets Where are you located?
+*   Theaters + Tickets Where are you located?
 Here are our top cities

     *   New York, NY
     *   Los Angeles, CA